-1. Before every ride execute the Pre-Ride Safety Checklist in Chapter 3 above.
+1. Before every ride execute the Pre-Ride Safety Checklist.
 This is a critical process for ensuring your bike is in good working order and it is the best way to prevent an injury caused by a worn out or improperly operating component.